The Washington Journalism and Media Conference

 CHRISSY WIEDEMANN

-As a teacher for 18 years, Chrissy enjoys working with students in English and Journalism at Yorktown High School in Arlington, Va.
+As a teacher for 19 years, Chrissy enjoys working with students in English and journalism at Yorktown High School in Arlington, Virginia.
 Chrissy received her bachelor’s and master’s degrees from George Mason University.
 A proud Patriot, she connected to an international community there and developed her love of writing.
 As part of Patriot Nation, she traveled to Indianapolis in 2006 to watch the Cinderella team head to the Final Four.
 (Florida continues to be her least favorite team.)
-No English teacher has loads of free time during the school year, but when she can, Chrissy loves to see live music in DC.
-Summers on the beach and traveling to other countries are also favorites of hers.
-Chrissy is excited to return to Mason for her third WJMC and can’t wait to meet new friends this summer!
+When she can, Chrissy loves to see live music in DC, enjoy summers on the beach and traveling to other countries.
+Chrissy is excited to return to Mason for WJMC and can’t wait to meet new friends this summer!

 April van Buren